 includes entertainment, educational and cultural services which would cover film production, exhibition, curatorial and gallery services and live performances.

 You must apply to the Trade Marks Office to register a trade mark.
 You can file a paper application or apply online.
-As at December 2012, the fees for a paper application are $220 per class.
-A standard online application costs $120 or $200 per class depending whether or not you use IP Australia’s "Goods and Services Pick List".
-If you used the TM Headstart Service referred to above, you will have paid $120 per class for assessment and an additional $80 per class if you decide to go ahead and apply for registration of the assessed mark.
-Additional fees apply for certification and series marks.
+As at August 2017, the fees for a paper application are $350 per class.
+A standard online application costs $250 or $330 per class depending whether or not you use IP Australia’s "Goods and Services Pick List".
+If you used the TM Headstart Service referred to above, you will have paid $200 per class for assessment and an additional $130 per class if you decide to go ahead and apply for registration of the assessed mark.
+Additional fees apply for series marks.

 The application is examined by the Trade Marks Office to ensure that it complies with the provisions of the Trade Marks Act.